 - Weekly / Every 2 weeks / Monthly / Every 2 months / Quarterly

-Last payment date: a payment plan that lasts longer than 12 months may have lower chances of being accepted.
+- Last payment date: a payment plan that lasts longer than 12 months may have a lower chance of being accepted.

 Take action, get started on JusticeDirect.com

 The quest for justice is never easy, particularly when it comes to getting your money back.
 However, thanks to advances in technology, it has become easier.
 Quest for Justice’s first app, JusticeDirect, is the only app of its kind designed to support people without lawyers to resolve their disputes and get their money back, both in and out of court.

 The first step to getting money back is through a letter demanding payment from the other party JusticeDirect offers customizable demand letters for free.
 If the letter demanding payment does not work, then the next step is taking them to court.